reflectoring/reflectoring.github.io/_posts/2020-12-03-spring-boot-exception-hanlding.md

 }
 ```

-`@ExceptionHandler` takes in an exception, or a list of exceptions as argument that we want to handle in the defined
+`@ExceptionHandler` takes in an exception or a list of exceptions as an argument that we want to handle in the defined
 method.
-If we don't wish to do that then simply defining exception as parameter of the method will also do:
+If we don't wish to do that then simply defining exception as a parameter of the method will also do:

 ```java
 @ExceptionHandler
 public ResponseEntity<String> handleNoSuchElementFoundException(NoSuchElementFoundException exception)
 ```

 Or we can keep both just as shown in the example controller above.
 It gives better readability.
-For the same reason we have
+For the same reason, we have
 kept `@ResponseStatus(HttpStatus.NOT_FOUND)` on the handler method.
-Although it's not required as we have already provided
-http status in `ResponseEntity`.
+Although it's not required as we have already provided HTTP status in `ResponseEntity`.

 Apart from exception parameter we can also have `HttpServletRequest`, `WebRequest`, `HttpSession` types as parameters.
 Similarly, the handler
-methods supports variety of return types such as `ResponseEntity`, `String` or even `void`.
+methods support a variety of return types such as `ResponseEntity`, `String`, or even `void`.
-Find more input are return types in [`@ExceptionHandler` java documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/ExceptionHandler.html).
+Find more input and return types in [`@ExceptionHandler` java documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/ExceptionHandler.html).

-With plethora of options available to us in form of both input parameters and return types in our exception handling function,
+With the plethora of options available to us in form of both input parameters and return types in our exception handling function,
 we are in complete control of the error response.

-Now, lets finalize an error response payload for our apis.
+Now, let's finalize an error response payload for our APIs.
 In case of any error clients usually expect two things:
 * First is error code which tells what kind of error it is.
-Also, error codes can be used by clients in there code to drive
+Also, error codes can be used by clients in their code to drive
   some business logic based on it.
-Usually error codes are standards http status codes, but I have also seen APIs returning
+Usually, error codes are standards HTTP status codes, but I have also seen APIs returning
   custom errors code likes `E001`.
 * Second is an additional human-readable message which gives more information on the error and even some hints
-on how to fix them or link to api doc(The way [GitHub APIs](https://docs.github.com/en/free-pro-team@latest/rest/guides/getting-started-with-the-rest-api) does).
+  on how to fix them or link to API doc(The way [GitHub APIs](https://docs.github.com/en/free-pro-team@latest/rest/guides/getting-started-with-the-rest-api) does).
 * We will add an optional `stackTrace` field which will help us in debugging in the development environment.
-* Lastly, we also we need to make provisions for giving validations errors in the response.
+* Lastly, we also need to make provisions for giving validations errors in the response.

 Keeping these points in mind we will go with the following payload: